port-labs/port-docs/docs/promote-scorecards/promote-scorecards.md

 `Basic` -> `Bronze` -> `Silver` -> `Gold`

-Once an Entity passes all of the rules for a certain level, it level changes accordingly.
+Once an entity passes all of the rules for a certain level, its level changes accordingly.

-:::note
+:::note basic level
-You can't define a rule with a `Basic` level, the `Basic` level this level represents if an Entity hasn't passed the rules determining a `Bronze` level, it will be a `Basic` Tier.
+The lowest possible level for rules is `Bronze`.
+An entity's level will be `Basic` until it has a passed all rules at the `Bronze` level.
 :::

 ## Scorecard example

 Please see the following example of an ownership scorecard.

+It has one filter:

+1. Only evaluate entities that are related to production (indicated by checking that the `is_production` property is set to `true`).

 It has two rules:

-1. Check that a defined on-call exists and that the number of `open_incidents` is lower than 5
+1. Check that a defined on-call exists and that the number of `open_incidents` is lower than 5;
 2. Check if a team exists.

 ```json showLineNumbers